a1k89/a1k89/README.md

 - I like back-end side and Django especially
 - I like made a perfect and client-oriented API
 - I like iOS stack and write on swift and objc also
-- React?
-Yes, it's a great tool...with django